-- Talk with friends, fraternity members, classmates etc about golf and playing - Collect email addresses or phone numbers to contact members about practices and club meetings - Speak with professors and administrators about helping find students - Post in the class facebook groups and hang flyers - Create a club social media presence to help market to new students - Talk with the athletic department and varsity coaches about getting players - Ask the local course PGA Professional about students who play
+- Talk with friends, fraternity

+members, classmates, etc. about

+golf and playing in tournaments or

+just joining for the recreational side

+- Collect email addresses or phone numbers to contact members about practices and club meetings.
+Many clubs own a GroupMe for ease of communication.

+- Speak with professors and administrators about helping find students

+- Post in the class facebook groups and hang flyers

+- Create a club social media presence to help market to new students

+- Talk with the athletic department and varsity coaches about getting players

+- Ask your local course PGA

+Professional about students who

+play golf.
+They can be a great

+resource, and some even volunteer

+their time as a coach.